People in Hungary have voted in a referendum on the refugee quota system imposed by the European Union.

 Under the scheme, Hungary would get around 1,300 out of 160,000 refugees.

 The new system also imposes a $280,000 fine on EU states for every refugee they refuse to accept.

 What will the referendum mean for the massive numbers of refugees in Europe?

 Presenter: Hazem Sika

-Gyorgy Schoepflin: MEP & Fidesz Party member
+Gyorgy Schoepflin: MEP and Fidesz Party member

 Bodo Weber: Democratization Policy Council